PeterMosmans/security-scripts/README.md

 A settings file can be used (`--settings`) to configure or tweak scan parameters per host / port combination.
 This allows you to suppress false positives in scan results.
-Currently the Nikto `Plugins`, `Tuning` and `output` parameters are supported, as well as a list of allowed / expected open ports:
+Currently the Nikto `Plugins`, `Tuning` and `output` parameters are supported, as well as a list of allowed / expected open ports, and testssl
+parameters:

 Example settings file: